 - Coping by finding new ways to live with and tackle these changes and challenges.

 There is no one proven way that people recover from anxiety or depression, and it’s different for everybody.
-However, there are a range of effective treatments and health professionals who can help you on the road to recovery.
+However, there are a range of effective treatments and health professionals and other support people who can help you on the road to recovery.
 There are also many things you can do to help yourself to recover and stay well.
-The important thing is finding the right treatment and the right health professional that works for you.
+The important thing is finding the right treatments and the right health professionals and support team that works for you.

 Different types of anxiety or depression require different types of treatment.
-This may include physical exercise or peer coaching for preventing and treating mild anxiety and depression, through to psychological and medical treatment for more severe episodes.
+This may include lifestyle changes such as regular physical activity, healthy eating and adequate sleep, family and peer support, and psychological therapy for mild-moderate anxiety and depression, through to more specialised psychological and medical treatments for severe depression and/or anxiety provided by a team of health and mental health professionals.